ad-freiburg/ad-blog/content/post/project-rel-vs-rdf-qa/index.md

 Both systems lost accuracy without evidence, and both gained some wins on the other's previously exclusive subset.
 There is no clear signal that the evidence favoured one agent over the other disproportionately.

 ### Generic vs Semantic RDF
 As specified in the implementation section, the generic RDF mapping is made by an automatic conversion using the same column names and table names and doing a basic mapping while semantic mapping does some key adjustments.
-The question is whether these adjustments make a difference in the accuracy of the GRASP agent especially for decreasing the schema mismatch errors compared to what a generic mapping would produce.
+The question is whether these adjustments make a difference in the accuracy of the GRASP agent compared to what a generic mapping would produce, especially for decreasing the non-logical errors which were typically caused by structural mismatch.

-For example, `student_club` performed quite well with GRASP but had a higher schema mismatch error rate of 8% as compared to other databases that had also performed well.
+For example, `student_club` performed quite well with GRASP but had a higher non-logical error rate of 8% as compared to other databases that had also performed well.
 With the generic mapping, the difference in accuracy is not significant.
 - Semantic RDF mapping: 71% accuracy
 - Generic RDF mapping: 75% accuracy

-`debit_card_specializing` was the fourth worst performing database with GRASP and had a schema mismatch error rate of 13%.
+`debit_card_specializing` was the fourth worst performing database with GRASP.
 When testing the same with the generic mapping, the results don't change at all.
 - Semantic RDF mapping: 43% accuracy
 - Generic RDF mapping: 43% accuracy

-But the databases that performed the worst with GRASP were `california_schools`, `card_games` and `financial` which also had the highest schema mismatch error rates among all databases and highest performance gaps.
+But the databases that performed the worst with GRASP were `california_schools`, `card_games` and `financial` which also had the highest non-logical error rates among all databases and highest performance gaps.
 We tested these with the generic mapping as well to see how the accuracy changes:

-- For `card_games` with 35% schema mismatch error rate:
+- For `card_games`:
     - Semantic RDF mapping: 28.8% accuracy
     - Generic RDF mapping: 17.3% accuracy

-- For `california_schools` with 33% schema mismatch error rate:
+- For `california_schools`:
     - Semantic RDF mapping: 33.33% accuracy
     - Generic RDF mapping: 16.67% accuracy

-- For `financial` with 16% schema mismatch error rate:
+- For `financial`:
     - Semantic RDF mapping: 37.5% accuracy
     - Generic RDF mapping: 25% accuracy

-So for the databases with the highest schema mismatch rates, the semantic mapping outperforms the basic mapping.
+So for the databases with the highest error rates, the semantic mapping outperforms the basic mapping.
 These databases tend to have high column counts with ambiguous or opaque naming like `financial` for instance has 15 columns named `A2` through `A16` in a single table, which could explain why the richer semantic mapping fares better.
-So semantic mapping helps when the barrier is in understanding the schema and matching the right predicates but, we can't say that it helps as much when the barrier is in the logic of the query.
+So semantic mapping helps when the barrier is in understanding the schema and matching the right predicates but, we can't say conclusively whether it helps as much when the barrier is in the logic of the query itself like wrong filtering or aggregations.

 ### Accuracy Judge: with gold query vs without
 We also ran the accuracy judge without providing the gold and predicted queries i.e. evaluating on outputs alone to see how much the judge's correctness evaluation relies on checking the logic of the query vs just checking the output values.